-Now, before we get into the essentials of how you can watch 'Aladdin' right now, here are some helpful info about the Walt Disney Feature Animation adventure flick.
+Now, before we get into the basics of how you can watch 'Aladdin' right now, here are some details about the Walt Disney Feature Animation adventure flick.
 Aladdin starring Scott Weinger, Robin Williams, Linda Larkin, Jonathan Freeman has a G rating, a runtime of about 1 hr 32 min.
 The release date of the movie is November 25th, 1992.
-The movie received a user score of 77/100 on TMDb, which comes from reviews from 11,673 active users.
+The movie received a user score of 77/100 on TMDb, which is informed by reviews from 11,740 community users.

-In the mood to watch 'Aladdin' right from your couch?
-Searching for a streaming service to buy, rent, download, or watch the Ron Clements-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Planning to watch 'Aladdin' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or view the John Musker-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

 'Aladdin' Release Dates